Exercise and Parkinson’s Disease: The Role of Physical Activity in Enhancing Function

 Therefore, seize the opportunity and incorporate exercise into your daily routine.

-With the aid of caregivers and healthcare professionals, you can overcome obstacles and continue to lead a satisfying life despite PD.
+With the aid of and healthcare professionals, you can overcome obstacles and continue to lead a satisfying life despite PD.